edgeworx/docs/content/en/docs/guides/4-deploy.md

 You have accomplished a great amount at this point.
 Congratulations!
 You have developed a Darcy AI application and tested it with your IDE and local development environment.
 You have packaged your application for a variety of target devices.
-And you have made a deployment YAML file and used the Darcy Cloud to deploy and manage your Darcy AI appliation.
-Wow!
+And you have made a deployment YAML file and used the Darcy Cloud to deploy and manage your Darcy AI application.

 ## Next steps

 Now that you have all of these foundation Darcy AI developer skills, you are ready to build full solutions.
-Use the [Technical Documentation](https://darcyai.github.io/darcyai-sdk/) to learn more about what Darcy AI can do and take your skills to the next level.
+Use the [Technical Documentation](https://darcyai.github.io/darcyai) to learn more about what Darcy AI can do and take your skills to the next level.